 We will gladly give your baby his or her bottle, per your instructions.
 However, we cannot spoon-feed your child or administer any medications.
 We also provide a place for mothers to nurse their babies.

 Crackers and apple juice are served to the preschoolers and toddlers during certain activities.
 Please inform the lead teacher at sign-in if you do not want your child to receive a snack.

-To ensure the safety of your child inform the childcare director of any food allergies your child might have.
+We are a nut free campus.
+However, to ensure the safety of your child please inform the childcare director of any food allergies your child might have.
 Our procedure is to eliminate the food source that might cause the allergy.

 We want to provide a healthy environment in the nursery and preschool area, so we ask you to keep your child home when you observe any of the following within the last 24 hours:

 - Any Communicable Diseases